johngage/voteA/content/shortguide/journalismnbc.md

 #NBC-specific Actions for Election2020
 #### Update: 29 Oct 2019
-## Pages to read
+### Pages to read
-The condensed version of this site.
+Condensed version of this site.
 Ten minute read.

 The growing Table of Contents shows how this site continues to add new data sets, new news and election websites, and new data analysis templates.
 The eight pages below focus on immediate actions to build election data journalism.

 Page | Summary